mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/vegeta.md

 # vegeta
-> A command line utility and a library for HTTP load testing.
+> A command-line utility and a library for HTTP load testing.
 > See also `ab`.
 > More information: <https://github.com/tsenart/vegeta>.

 - Launch an attack lasting 30 seconds
 `echo "{{GET https://example.com}}" | vegeta attack -duration={{30s}}`

-- Launch an attack on a server with a self-signed https certificate `echo "{{GET https://example.com}}" | vegeta attack -insecure -duration={{30s}}`
+- Launch an attack on a server with a self-signed HTTPS certificate `echo "{{GET https://example.com}}" | vegeta attack -insecure -duration={{30s}}`

 - Launch an attack with a rate of 10 requests per second